yohm/sim_game_ternary_reputation/readme.md

 - build binary using cmake.
     - Some of them requires OpenMP and/or MPI.
-    - On macOS, `brew install openmpi` or `brew install libomp` are required.
+    - On macOS, `brew install openmpi` and `brew install libomp` are required.
 - On Fugaku, `./fugaku_build.sh` to build `main.out`. (main.out requires MPI and OpenMP)

 ## test_Game.out